Fast Posterior Probability Sampling with Normalizing Flows and Its Applicability in Bayesian analysis in Particle Physics: Conditional Normalizing Flows for the Near Detector fit at T2K

 The first term within this expression bears a strong resemblance to a $\chi^2$ term, and it reaches minimal values when $\mu$ is equal to the mean of the $\beta$ samples and when the introduced spreads $\sigma^i$ from $L$ are maximized.
 The second term is proportional to the Shannon entropy of the predicted posterior distribution, exerting an opposing effect to the first term.
 In particular, the reduction in entropy leads to a minimization of $\sigma^i$.

-$\mathbf{2.}$ After 10$\%$ of the training, we enable more complex flows, the RQ-NSFs, before the linear flow.
-These flows introduce non-Gaussian properties to the predicted posterior distribution $q_{\theta,\phi}(\beta | \mathbf{X}_d)$ that depend also on the input $\mathbf{X}_d$.
+$\mathbf{2.}$ After 10$\%$ of the training, we enable the RQ-NSFs, before the linear flow.
+We learn context features noted $h_\phi(\mathbf{X_d})$ from a second encoder network with parameters $\phi$. $h_\phi(\mathbf{X_d})$ is fed into the MANs of the RQ-NSFs which have their own parametrization $\theta$.
+These flows introduce input-dependent non-Gaussian characteristics to the predicted posterior distribution $q_{(\psi,\theta,\phi)}(\beta | \mathbf{X}_d)$.
 To ensure smooth transitions in the loss function between the stages $\mathbf{1.}$ and $\mathbf{2.}$, we initialize the RQ-NSFs to the identity transformation.
 Consequently, the expression for the predicted $\beta$ can be written as:

 Upon enabling the additional flows, the loss function transforms into:

 The complexity of this loss function may seem greater compared to the previous one, yet it can still be broken down into a combination of a $\chi^2$ term and an entropy term.
 What is important to note is that this formulation also reveals the computational efficiency of the backward computations, which exhibit linear complexity concerning both the number of flows and the dimensions of the posterior distribution.
 This property enhances the training's scalability, allowing it to be effectively applied to higher dimensions with larger numbers of flows.